Jasaka/Cacao-DAO/README.md

 ### Repo Structure
 Smart Contract Development:
--   `truffle-config.js`: Truffle configuration file
+-   `truffle-config.js`: Truffle configuration file for Ethereum
+-   `truffle-config.polygon.js`: Truffle configuration file for [Polygon](https://trufflesuite.com/boxes/polygon/)
 -   `contracts/`: Contains the [Solidity](https://solidity.readthedocs.io/) source files for our smart contracts.
 -   `migrations/`: Truffle uses a migration system to handle smart contract deployments.
 A migration is an additional special smart contract that keeps track of changes.
 These are stored here
 -   `test/`: Contains both JavaScript and Solidity tests for our smart contracts